August 15, 2020

 Like the isoflavonoids, you can also improve your skin’s collagen levels by taking high-quality marine collagen peptides.
 Marine collagen is a type 1 collagen which represents 90% of the collagen in our bodies.
 So, when you take a marine collagen supplement you are helping your body replenish the collagen that is lost through ageing and sun exposure.

 Many collagens are made in developing countries where standards can be questionable so it’s good to choose a collagen produced in Canada where food safety and natural product standards are among the highest in the world.
-DeepMarine Collagen is an ultra-pure collagen that is 100% produced in Canada and all packaging is also produced in Canada – a truly Canadian product.
-DeepMarine does not add anything to its collagen to you know that you’re getting a clean and pure collagen peptide.
+DeepMarine Collagen is an ultra-pure collagen that is 100% made in Canada.
+DeepMarine does not add anything to its collagen so you know that you’re getting a clean and pure collagen peptide.

 The good news for those of us in our middle years is that no matter what we grew up eating, or how much sun we got in the past, there are still things that we can do to improve the health and appearance of our skin.